kusumotoa/wiki-work/Advanced-Usage.md

 However, if you have your own desired image format, you can try to provide your own by implementing this protocol, add your coder plugin, then all things done.

 Note if you also want to support progressive animated image rendering.
-Your custom coder must conform `SDAnimatedImageCoder` and `SDProgressiveImageCoder` as well.
+Your custom coder must conform both `SDAnimatedImageCoder` and `SDProgressiveImageCoder`.
 The coder will receive `updateIncrementalData:finished:` call when new data is available.
-And you should update your decoder and let it produce the correct `animatedImageFrameCount` and other method list in `SDAnimatedImageCoder`, which can be decoded with current data.
+And you should update your decoder and let it produce the correct `animatedImageFrameCount` and other method list in `SDAnimatedImageCoder`, which can be decoded with current available data.

 #### Customization